-A Hahn series is a generalization of a formal power series which allows transfinite sums, as long as the exponents are reverse well-ordered.
+A Hahn series is a generalization of a formal power series which allows non-integer exponents and transfinite sums, as long as the exponents are well-ordered.

 Let be an ordered abelian group, and a field.

-The ring of Hahn series with value group? , denoted , is the ring of functions such that is well-ordered when considered as a subset of the opposite poset .
+The ring of Hahn series with value group? , denoted , is the ring of functions such that is well-ordered as as a subset of (or, sometimes, as a subsect of the opposite poset ).
 Addition is defined pointwise, and multiplication is defined by the convolution product:

 Notationally, we may write a Hahn series as .